 Appleton, Wisconsin — October 14, 2014 (full day, in conjunction with the ThedaCare Center for Healthcare Value, to be held again TBD in 2015)

-Also check out our on-site two day workshop that can be tailored to your organization’s needs.
+Also check out our on-site roll up your sleeves get started with Kaizen workshop that can be tailored to your organization’s needs.

 Feedback from the Denver session in April 2013:

 From Rob via Twitter

 Fantastic day with @MarkGraban leading an excellent Healthcare Kaizen workshop.
 Thanks for an inspiring and extremely useful session, Mark!